mprinc/webpack.js.org/src/content/configuration/externals.md

 };
 ```

-This syntax is used to describe all the possible ways that an external library can be made available. `lodash` here is available as `lodash` under AMD and CommonJS module systems but available as `_` in a global variable form. `subtract` here is available via the property `subtract` under the global `math` object (e.g. `window['math']['subtract']`).
+This syntax is used to <span class='important'>describe all the possible ways that an external library can be made available</span>. `lodash` here is available as `lodash` under AMD and CommonJS module systems but available as `_` in a global variable form. `subtract` here is available via the property `subtract` under the global `math` object (e.g. `window['math']['subtract']`).

 ### function

 `function (context, request, callback)`

-It might be useful to define your own function to control the behavior of what you want to externalize from webpack. [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals), for example, excludes all modules from the `node_modules` directory and provides options to whitelist packages.
+It might be useful to define your own function to control the behavior of what you want to externalize from webpack. [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals), for <span class='important'>example, excludes all modules from the `node_modules` directory and provides options to whitelist packages</span>.

 The function receives three arguments: